Automation-Research-Team/Hand3DPosition/README.md

    This will open a new window in your default web browser, displaying the images transmitted from the Thinklet device.

-6. **Camera Calibration**
+5. **Camera Calibration**
    Follow the steps below to calibrate your camera:
-   - Execute the `calibration_camera.py` script.
+   - Execute the `CalibrationCamera.py` script.
 This script initiates the calibration process.
    - Present a chessboard pattern to the camera.
 This pattern helps the calibration algorithm determine lens distortions.
    - Press the 's' key while holding the chessboard in various positions and orientations.
 Each press captures a snapshot for the calibration process.

      Note: Ensure the chessboard fills a significant portion of the frame in each snapshot and that the pattern is clearly visible.

-4. **Obtain 3D Positions Using MediaPipe**
+6. **Obtain 3D Positions Using MediaPipe**
-   After successfully acquiring the necessary parameters, execute the `thinklet.py` script.
+   After successfully acquiring the necessary parameters, execute the `Thinklet.py` script.
 This script utilizes the MediaPipe framework to compute and output 3D positions from the input data.

+#  Use with laptop webcam:**

+  - In `CalibrationCamera.py` descomment the lines to use the frame from the webcam and comment the NEP+ lines
+  - Run `CalibrationCamera.py`
+  - Show a chess dashboard to the camera
+  - Click 's' with the dashboard in different positions to do the calibration
+  - Once you get the parameters run `TestWebcam.py`